hylo-lang/hylo/README.md

 ## Installation

 This project is written in [Swift](https://swift.org) and distributed in the form of a package, built with [Swift Package Manager](https://swift.org/package-manager/).
 You will need Swift 5.7 or higher to build the compiler from sources.
+The repository containssubmodules, so when you clone it, be sure you've got them.

 **Windows users:**
 1. although this project is **not** Unix-specific, Windows support is not guaranteed due to the instability of continuous integration (see [issue 252](https://github.com/hylo-lang/hylo/issues/252) and [issue 805](https://github.com/hylo-lang/hylo/issues/805).